 Preparing a Thanksgiving meal is a big task, but you don’t have to do all the work yourself.
-Make it a family affair and get your kids involved.
+Make it a family affair and get your kids involved with Thanksgiving cooking.
 Depending how old your kids are, they can help out in a variety of ways.

 Sit down with everyone before Thanksgiving and plan your menu.
 Find out what foods your kids want to eat and what new foods they would be willing to try.
 Use this time to explain the importance of having a balanced meal that includes turkey, vegetables and a variety of other dishes.

 On Thanksgiving, ask your youngsters to help set the dinner table.
 They can fold napkins, set out the plates, put ice cubes in the water glasses.
 They can also carry plated dishes to the serving area.